Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 ### Full Report

-If you want to read the [full report](https://www.codingame.com/blog/en/2016/07/codebusters-contest-report.html) of the game with a more detailed description of the game, please do so on the CodinGame website.
+If you want to read the [full report](https://www.codingame.com/blog/en/2016/07/codebusters-contest-report.html) with a more detailed description of the game, please do so on the CodinGame website.

 ## Preparation